sarmadsaleem333/Data-Analyst-AI-Agent/README.md

 ```

 ### Run evaluation
 ```bash
 python eval/run_eval.py
 ```
 Report is written to `eval/report.md`.

+**Note:** Evaluation assumes Qwen is available.
+If the free-tier token limit has been reached, wait ~20 minutes for the quota to reset before re-running.

 ### Retrain model (optional)
 ```bash
 python retrain_model.py
 ```

----

-This README reflects the current state of the project against the Adept Tech Solutions assessment requirements as of August 2026.